Duke of Edinburgh's Award

 Click on the award you have enrolled on for more information about your trips, status, news and tips:

 For more information about a certain section please see the relevant leader(s) as shown above.
-For further information on the Duke of Edinburgh Award, please visit the DofE website, click here.
+For further information on the Duke of Edinburgh Award, please visit the DofE website here.

 To achieve an award, you need to prove what activities you've been doing, show how you've processed and you've met the goals you set for each section.

 eDofE is an online system that means you can record your DofE programme and activities, and prove what you've done in loads of different ways.
-To log in, please click on the icon above.
+To log in, please click here.

 Why do DofE?